MartaFuentesF/CNN_youth_faces_vs_adult_faces/README.md

 | Flatten         |         |             |            |                |                       |
 | Dense           |         |             | sigmoid    |                | Output: 1 neuron      |

+Note: A choice was made to use one output neuron, with sigmoid activation, as recommended by 'itdxer' in the following [Stack Exchange]('https://stats.stackexchange.com/questions/207049/neural-network-for-binary-classification-use-1-or-2-output-neurons').

 ### Performance Metrics
 The performance of the models was evaluated using accuracy and loss metrics: